matheusvdl/matheusvdL/README.md

-building APIs and Agents with Node, Go, .NET, and Python
+building APIs and AI Agents with Python, Node, Go, and .NET
 <br>
-focused on product, infrastructure, and engineering
+focused on product, engineering, and AI